PureStack-Engineering/challenge-java-fintech/README.md

 ### 🚨 Project Structure (Standard)
 To ensure our **Automated Auditor** works, please keep the core configuration files intact.
-You should create the necessary classes inside the packages.

 ```text
 /